This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 Want more weeknight meals?
 Of course you do!!

-Italian Style Chicken Mozzarella Skillet
+Italian Style Mozzarella Chicken

 - Heat 1 Tbs oil in a large cast iron or other oven proof skillet, over medium high heat.